 - Sit on your knees against a bench and extend your arms to place your hands on it.

-- Keep your arms straight, lower your torso until it is parallel to the floor, then stretch your chest out as much as possible.
+- Keep your arms straight, lower your torso until it is parallel to the floor, then stretch your chest as far out as possible.

 - Hold for five seconds.
 Repeat as many times as you like.